darkpalacestudio/manuals/chameleon/manual/02_introduction.md

 role when it comes to shaping sound and can be used to create almost all other filter types.

 In general, an allpass filter is characterized by the fact that they pass through all frequencies without a change in level.
-This means that by themselves they are unable to shape frequencies one would normally do with a bell-, shelf-, notch- or any other type of filter.
+This means that by themselves it is unable to shape frequencies one would normally do with a bell-, shelf-, notch- or any other type of filter.

 They do, however, introduce a phase shift which can be used for other creative purposes.
-As the phase shift is frequency dependant, you can think of this as a frequency-dependant delay whereas standard delays delay the the complete signal, an allpass filter delays different frequencies by different amounts of time
+As the phase shift is frequency dependant, you can think of this as a frequency-dependant delay.
+Whereas standard delays delay the complete signal, an allpass filter delays different frequencies by different amounts of time
 <span class="spacer"/>